Frequently Asked Questions

 The AP CS Principles exam is composed of two parts: 2 performance tasks and a multiple-choice exam.

-The two performance tasks are the Create Task and the Explore Task.
+There is one performance task: the Create Task.
 The Create task requires students to design and program a project, then respond to some short-answer questions about the program.
-The Explore task is a research project.
-The curriculum provided will give them a practice for each task which will allow a mentor to give feedback to the student.
-The practice tasks CANNOT be used for the actual exam.
-These are due to be submitted to the College Board by April 30, 2020.
+The curriculum provided will give them a practice for this task which will allow a mentor to give feedback to the student.
+The practice task CANNOT be used for the actual exam.
+These are due to be submitted to the College Board by May 20, 2021 at 11:59pm.

 How do I register my student to sit for the exam at a school?